By Education Welfare and Safeguarding Team on 08 Jul 2019

 - On return in September be particularly aware of pupils who may show changes in behaviour, appearance, social networks and conversations that may cause concern for further investigations.

-- Targeted support over summer including checking in with pupils and families is good practice and a welcome support for some.
+- Targeted support over summer including 'check-in' sessions with pupils and families.
+This is good practice and a much welcome support for some.
 If possible, try to do a home visit to bridge the gap between school and home for the pupils that you feel would benefit from touching base during the break.

 - Ensure that your pupils know where to turn to if they fall into crisis over the summer and how they can do this.
-For example, having a named contact who is available as well as providing information about ChildLine.
-0800 1111; CEOPs 0370 496 7622.
+For example, having a named contact who is available, as well as providing information about ChildLine: 0800 1111 and CEOPs: 0370 496 7622.

 - Summer contact will also help parents to keep school abreast of developments in a family situation, particularly for vulnerable families.
 Liaise with other agencies and professionals involved with your vulnerable pupils to ensure they link in and support the family during the summer period.

-- For students starting at a new school or moving to secondary they may need reassurance before starting back.
-Help with uniform, routines, bus routes can all help to make that first day a positive experience.
+- For students starting at a new school or moving to secondary they may need reassurance beforehand.
+Guidence on uniform, routines and bus routes can all help to make that first day a positive experience.